Josefina Marín Blázquez, almost 100 years of devotion to the Holy Christ

 This woman has always carried the Holy Christ in her heart and a few years ago she received recognition for her great feeling and devotion to the venerated image. «My family has always been very devoted to the Holy Christ and my cousin Piedaita was his waitress until she died a few years ago.
-We always carry the Holy Christ in our hearts, “he told La Verdad these days while holding and looking at an ancient photograph of Christ from the early twentieth century.
+We always carry the Holy Christ in our hearts, ”he told THE TRUTH these days while holding and looking at an ancient photograph of Christ from the early 20th century.

 .